Cologne Graduate School in Management, Economics and Social Sciences

 Both, Sociology and Political Science at the University of Cologne consistently rank highly in the Global Ranking of Academic Subjects.

-Most students currently going through their doctoral studies fund their studies either through 1.) a research position at a chair/department or 2.) a CGS scholarship.
+Most students currently going through their doctoral studies fund their studies and find their supervisor by applying either to

 1.)
-Research positions at a chair/department are mostly 75% TV-L 13 positions and include some teaching load.
-Open positions are announced both via Stellenwerk or on the respective homepages.
-In case you are interested in a research position at a certain chair/department, please have a look on the chair's/department's homepage.
+Open research positions are announced both via Stellenwerk or on the chair/department's homepages throughout the year.
+These are mostly 75% TV-L 13 positions and include some teaching load.
+Doctoral students are covered by social security.
+In case you are interested in a research position at a certain chair/department, please have a look for open positions on the chair's/department's homepage or contact the department's office.The CGS ist not involved in this hiring process.

 Scholarships